 In this section, we extend the construction of section 2 to a more general class of maps, namely Eulerian, i.e. face-bicolored maps with fixed numbers of faces with prescribed color and degree.
-This generalizes the previous case which may indeed be recovered by imposing that all the faces of a given color, black say, have degree two, and that all the faces of the other color, white say, have an even degree, and by contracting all the black faces into single edges.
+This generalizes the previous case which may indeed be recovered by imposing that all faces of a given color, black say, have degree two, and that all faces of the other color, white say, have an even degree, and by squeezing all black faces into single edges.